-We pursue an iterative strategy based on separation of pure(r) populations to develop the basis of measurement science for SWCNTs and to measure fundamental nanotube properties.
-To produce purified fractions we use and develop dispersed-phase separation techniques (i.e. on nanotubes individualized in liquids) taken or extrapolated from the biosciences, colloids, and polymers fields.
+In my project, we pursue an iterative strategy based on separation of pure(r) populations to develop the basis of measurement science for SWCNTs and to measure fundamental nanotube properties.
+To produce purified fractions we use and develop dispersed-phase separation techniques (i.e., on nanotubes individualized in liquids) taken or extrapolated from the biosciences, colloids, and polymers fields.
 We have developed techniques in chromatographic, field-flow based, ultracentrifugation based, and utilizing multiphase separating polymer solutions to accomplish a range of technical capabilities.
-These include the ability to separate SWCNTs by their species to the single species level, by length with high resolution, and even by enatiomeric handedness.
+These include the ability to separate SWCNTs by their species to the single species level, by length with high resolution, and even by enantiomeric handedness (i.e., whether the lattice is rolled up with a left or right-handed twist).
 By producing better enriched samples with resolved parameters, we enable better (and cleaner) measurements of the fundamental properties of the SWCNTs, which in turn can drive improvement in the purification/separation science.
 Additionally, these improvements enable us to develop meaningful documentary standards by which SWCNT properties should be measured, and to produce reference materials with certified property values.

-A key characterization method we use is analytical ultracentrifugation (AUC), a technique in which the motion of particles during centrifugation is directly observed.
-By varying parameters of the experiment it can be utilized to measure size distributions, binding interactions, or the densities of a nanotube (or other nanoparticles) in its native environments.
-Recent efforts in AUC have demonstrated the power of small changes in the structure of adsorbed molecules at the nanotube interface to make significant differences to the amount of molecules that adsorb, and the nanotube properties.
+A key characterization method I use is analytical ultracentrifugation (AUC).
+With this technique it is possible to measure size distributions, shape distributions, binding interactions, and materials properties such as effective particle densities, all with the particles in their native environment.
+Recent efforts in AUC have demonstrated the power of small changes in the chemical structure of dispersant molecules adsorbed at the nanotube interface to make significant differences to the amount of molecules that adsorb, which then governs how the nanotubes interact with their environment.
 By careful experimentation, we can link even the effects of single-point structural modifications to the dispersing molecules to the resulting properties of the nanoparticle-dispersant complex.

-New efforts include characterization of materials ingested into the endohedral volume of the nanotubes, whether that desired and beneficial or spontaneous and detrimental.
-These ingested materials can be controlled to significantly affect the properties of the nanotubes, whether optical or physical.
+Other recent efforts include characterization and controlled preparation of chemicals ingested into the interior, "endohedral," volume of SWCNTs.
+By controlling what is inside the nanotube, we can affect the optical and physical properties of the nanotubes in useful ways.
 This work builds upon our separation science strengths and builds upon our long standing interest in differences between empty and water-filled nanotubes.

 Potential Post Doc Project Areas